Kwame Gyawu-Kyem: Early life and education

 Gyawu-Kyem was born in Atwima Mponua in the Ashanti Region of Ghana.
 He attended the St. Augustine's College and Ghana National College for his secondary education.
 He continued to Regent Street Polytechnic to study Journalism and consequently obtained his Higher Diploma.

 Politics

 Gyawu-Kyem was first elected into parliament on the ticket of the National Democratic Congress for the Atwima Mponua Constituency in the Ashanti Region of Ghana during the 1992 Ghanaian parliamentary election.
 He was defeated by Akwasi D. Afriyie of the New Patriotic Party in the 1996 Ghanaian general election.
 He served for one term as a parliamentarian for Atwima Mponua Constituency.

 Career

 Gyawu-Kyem is a journalist by profession and a former member of parliament for the Atwima Mponua Constituency in the Ashanti Region of Ghana.

+Gwayu-Kyem is a former editor of the Ghanaian Times.